 Theory and concepts of spreadsheets are introduced.
 Students receive instruction and practice in creating, formatting and editing spreadsheets using personal computers.
 Simulated business problems involve using "IF" statements, =NOW and =PMT functions.
 Advanced graphic features are added to charts.
 Students also learn to manipulate data used in the what- if decision-making process.
 Students create templates and consolidate data from multiple sheets.
-Microsoft Excel 2013 required for online course.
+Current version of Microsoft Excel required for online course.